Kshitij-1602/Kshitij-1602/README.md

 ### 👋 Hi, I’m Kshitij Mohanka

-I am an IT student completing my Final semester of Bachelor's degree.
+I am an IT student completing my final semester of Bachelor's degree.
 I love developing websites and solving tricky problems.
 I have previously done internships and have gained a good exposure as a developer and a software engineer.
 - Currently I am working as a Software engineer Intern.

 #### My Interests Include: